This is a fictional story about how a truth detector the size of a cellphone came to be.

 Since it was sometimes necessary, he also maintained a retainer with a major law firm whereby he could e-mail detailed questions and get back a solid legal opinion.
 This was especially necessary when parsing the rhetoric contained in political speeches.
 Politicians often relied on shading the truth or spinning facts as a way to influence voters, especially regarding laws or proposed legislation.
 It took a trained eye with an understanding of legal jargon to navigate hundreds of pages of boilerplate to pin down the real intent in the legislation.
 The average voter remained at the mercy of the speaker’s rhetoric.

 The previous week had won me over.
 As we checked the statements and verified the fibulator’s verdicts, it became more and more obvious that Hoover was onto something.
-It really was working.
+The damn thing was really working!

 The bank president had been mostly truthful, but shaded the truth a little when he touted the bank’s introductory rates and their record of loan approvals, and the bank’s slogan “we simply LOVE our customers” didn’t pass muster either.
 His “lies’ were minor; not really substantial.